 Cosmonaut launches to move to the 2.1a variant of the Soyuz rocket

-The introduction of the Soyuz MS series coincided with the effort to transfer Russian manned launches to the Soyuz 2-1a rocket variant.
+The introduction of the Soyuz-MS spacecraft series in 2016 coincided with the effort to transfer Russian manned launches to the Soyuz 2-1a rocket variant.
 The move would allow Russia to retire the Soyuz-FG launch vehicle which used Ukrainian flight control avionics.
 The new integrated Soyuz-2-1a launch vehicle with the Soyuz-MS spacecraft received the industrial designation 371KK35.

 Soyuz-2-1a lifts off with Progress M-27M on April 28, 2015.